1922 History, Trivia and Fun Facts

 The Hess Triangle Plate was put on an NYC sidewalk area.

-112 people died during the Hoover Dam project.
+One hundred twelve people died during the Hoover Dam project.
 The first was J. G. Tierney, a surveyor who drowned on December 20, 1922.
-His son, Patrick W. Tierney, was the last man to die working on the dam, 13 years to the day later.
+His son, Patrick W. Tierney, was the last man to die working on the dam, 13 years later.

 In Chicago, the Herrin Massacre occurred in June 1922 in Herrin, Illinois.
-19 ‘scabs’ and 2 union miners (Jordie Henderson and Joe Pitkewicius) were killed in mob action between June 21-22, 1922. #scabsgetslabs
+19 ‘scabs’ and two union miners (Jordie Henderson and Joe Pitkewicius) were killed in mob action between June 21-22, 1922. #scabsgetslabs

 Scientists went to a Toronto General Hospital’s children’s diabetes ward with comatose children, dying from diabetic ketoacidosis.
-They went from bed to bed injecting the kids with a new extract, insulin.
-As
+They went from bed to bed, injecting the kids with a new extract, insulin.
+The children woke up within minutes.

-When Niels Bohr won the Nobel Prize he was given a house by Carlsberg brewery.
-The house was located next to the brewery and it had a direct pipeline to the brewery so that Bohr had free beer on tap whenever he wanted.
-They injected the last comatose child, the first children injected began to awaken.
+When Niels Bohr won the Nobel Prize, Carlsberg Brewery gave him a house.
+The house was located next to the brewery, and it had a direct pipeline to the brewery so that Bohr had free beer on tap whenever he wanted.
+They injected the last unconscious child, and the first children injected began to awaken.

 Physics – Niels Henrik David Bohr